yduwcui/ai-gateway/tests/extproc/vcr/README.md

 ## Recording HTTP Sessions

-The tests use the [fakeopenai](../../internal/fakeopenai) package to simulate OpenAI API responses.
-This package provides a fake OpenAI server that replays pre-recorded API interactions (cassettes), ensuring tests are fast, deterministic, and can run without API keys.
+The tests use the [testopenai](../../internal/testopenai) package to simulate OpenAI API responses.
+This package provides a test OpenAI server that replays pre-recorded API interactions (cassettes), ensuring tests are fast, deterministic, and can run without API keys.